Follow your intuition - The number one tool

 Creativity as a compass

-I have worked for a while now as a photographer and a graphic designer for humanitarian and environmental projects, NGOs and campaigns.
-I must say that I have been very lucky, but I always felt a lack of documentation, and inclusion of local perspectives, along most phases of those programs.
-In many occasions the reason given was not enough funds, or personnel.
+I have worked for a while now as a photographer and a graphic designer for humanitarian and environmental projects, NGOs, and campaigns.
+I must say that I have been very lucky, but I always felt a lack of documentation, and inclusion of local perspectives, along with most phases of those programs.
+On many occasions, the reason given was not enough funds or personnel.
 But I believe, in most cases, it was a lack of design and understanding of how empowering, and enriching, the creative response of those affected by the project can be.

-Our long term goal at Moonleaks is to enable organizations and individuals to document, creatively, what they believe is meaningful and necessary.
-We would like to see the creative expression as a must have in these kind of programs.
+Our long-term goal at Moonleaks is to enable organizations and individuals to document, creatively, what they believe is meaningful and necessary.
+We would like to see the creative expression as a must-have in these kinds of programs.
 That’s why I would like to briefly describe the concept of human development that we are working with.

 Income is clearly only one option that people would like to have.
 Albeit being income an important option to have, income is a means, not an end.
 The well-being of a society depends on the uses to which income is put, not on the level of income itself, thus development must, therefore, be more than just the expansion of income and wealth.
 The focus of healthy societies, we believe, must be the living and their capabilities to contribute, with their voices and stories, to what society should be like.

-In valuing national growth, we often look at achievements like better nutrition, better working conditions, security against crime and so on.
-But we tend to forget how our societies satisfy our creative needs, and give us a sense of participation in the economic, cultural and political activities.
+In valuing national growth, we often look at achievements like better nutrition, better working conditions, security against crime, and so on.
+But we tend to forget how our societies satisfy our creative needs, and give us a sense of participation in economic, cultural, and political activities.